Jmuccigr/miscellaneous/howto/The_CLI,_Zotero,_and_Pandoc.md

 Let's make our own alias to help with our use of pandoc:

-1. Open .bashrc for editing via `pico`.
+1. Open .bashrc for editing via `nano`.
 (Remember that it's in your home directory.)
 1. Go to the end of the file and add the following:
    `alias pandoc='pandoc --bibiliography=/your/bibliography/file.json'`
 1. Close and save the file.